jwodder/pyrepo/README.rst

 - Run ``twine check`` on the sdist & wheel
 - Commit all changes made to the repository; the most recent CHANGELOG section is included in the commit message template

+  - The release can be cancelled at this point by leaving the commit message unchanged.

 - Tag the commit and sign the tag
 - Push the commit & tag to GitHub
 - Convert the tag to a release on GitHub, using the commit messsage for the